 Faculty sponsor submits to Department Chair a short concept memo (1 page) summarizing:

 Include a preliminary budget that supports financial viability.
-For budgeting assistance, you may contact your Department or School Finance Manager or the Office of Study Abroad for guidance.
+For budgeting assistance, you may contact your Department or School Finance Manager for guidance.

 Once preliminary Chair approval exists, the School Curriculum Committee (or equivalent) must vet the program for academic quality and credit should the program propose courses not already in the Tulane course catalog.

 Faculty are to follow specific School requirements to gain this approval.

 The Tulane University Office of Study Abroad facilitates the review of all summer study abroad programs and the consideration of them by the Tulane Study Abroad Committee.
 The OSA has produced a guide to proposing a program for approval which is accessible here: Guide for Proposing a Faculty-Led Program Abroad